PKing70/data-512-a4-final-project-plan/README.md

 * Project essays (including the full text of the teacher-written requests accompanying all classroom projects)
 * Giving pages (number of teachers, students, amount raised)

-and more, such as gift card data which I do not intend to use.
+and more, such as gift card data, which I do not intend to use in my analysis.

 ### Option 1: Raw data

 Guidelines are provided to access the full set of all their available data in CSV form at the DC [OpenData Layout and Docs page](https://research.donorschoose.org/t/opedata-layout-and-docs/18).
+The fields and schema of each data file is explicted there, including DonorsChoose-specific advice for interpretting the data and correcting for anomolies such as "A few years back, donor addresses became optional, even when the donor is eligible to receive a mailed thank-you packet from the classroom.
+So there are a lot of null address fields for donors who elected not to provide their address."

 According to the documentation, "the data is compressed, quoted, escaped and without a header.
 To properly import, use Python's pandas using code in 'How to read this CSV file' under each button.
 No need to decompress files."
 Each data file comes in a compressed .GZ archive, which I've extracted using WinZip for Windows.